Saint George's Cross: Origin

 There was a historiographical tradition claiming that Richard the Lionheart himself adopted both the flag and the patron saint from Genoa at some point during his crusade.

-This idea can be traced to the Victorian era, Perrin (1922) refers to it as a "common belief", and it is still popularly repeated today.
-Despite surviving correspondance between Richard and Genoa from the time of the Third Crusade, there is nothing in his letters or indeed any other material to support this claim.
+King Richard the Lionheart, passing through Genoa in 1189-1190 to embark on the Third Crusade, requested and obtained from the Republic the use of the flag of St. George for his ships in exchange for the payment of an annual tribute which was regularly paid until 1771.
+This is noted in two sources, the Compendium of the histories of Genoa by Francesco Maria Accinelli (1750), and the Annals of the Republic of Genoa by Agostino Giustiniani.

 On the origins of the flag and its connection to the Genoese flag, Prince Edward, Duke of Kent, said in a speech in Genoa in 1992:

 The St. George's flag, a red cross on a white field, was adopted by England and the City of London in 1190 for their ships entering the Mediterranean to benefit from the protection of the Genoese fleet.
 The English Monarch paid an annual tribute to the Doge of Genoa for this privilege.

 The red cross was introduced to England by the late 13th century, but not as a flag, and not at the time associated with Saint George.
 It was worn by English soldiers as an identification from the early years of the reign of Edward I (1270s), and perhaps originated a few years earlier, in the Second Barons' War (specifically in the Battle of Evesham of 1265, during which, according to chronicler William Rishanger, Simon de Montfort observed that the king had taken from him the idea of having his soldiers marked with a cross).

 Saint George rose to the position of "patron saint of England" in a process beginning in 1348 with the foundation of the Order of the Garter and culminating with the abolition of all saint's banners except for the St. George's banner in 1552.
 From 1348 and throughout the 15th century, the Saint George's Cross was shown in the hoist of the Royal Standards of the Plantagenet kings of England.